heslabs/ces2025nv/README.md

 ---
 ## Project DIGITS: NVIDIA GB10 Grace Blackwell Superchip
+* 1 petaflop of performance at FP4 precision, 128GB of unified, coherent memory and up to 4TB of NVMe storage, developers can run up to 200-billion-parameter large language models

 ---
 ### NVIDIA Puts Grace Blackwell on Every Desk and at Every AI Developer’s Fingertips
 https://nvidianews.nvidia.com/news/nvidia-puts-grace-blackwell-on-every-desk-and-at-every-ai-developers-fingertips